 - Muletiple specifications required for several tools, including dev and QA

 - Poor tooling support for newer versions

 Swagger vs. RAML: Language Support

 In comparison to one another, both Swagger and RAML are very capable, compatible with many languages.

 - Swagger's additional capabilities: Clojure, Coldfusion, D, Eiffel, Erlang, Groovy, and Typescript

 Both languages are strong and able to produce excellent APIs despite their differences.
 Their key differences are what can help you determine which is best for your business.

 Swagger's best features are its strong documentation and compatibility with lesser used languages.
 It provides a fast setup and a large support community.
 The big takeaway for Swagger is that it is designed as a bottom-up specification.
 Swagger specifies the behavior which affects the API to create more complex, interlocking systems.

-RAML excels at supporting the entire API's lifecycle.
+RAML excels at supporting the entire API lifecycle and improves API led connectivity.
 It provides a balance between developer tooling and technical writers without taking away from one or the other.
 It also is the fastest framework to ramp up your project.
 The main difference between the two is that RAML is a top-down specification, meaning it breaks down the system and explains the behavior of the various sub-components.

 Still unsure which is the best for you?
 Reach out to one of our MuleSoft specialists and they can help pull back the curtain on APIs.